-In accordance with the Financial Accounting Standards Board, or FASB, Interpretation concerning Accounting for Conditional Asset Retirement Obligations, Central recorded an asset retirement obligation, or ARO, for the remediation of asbestos existing on its system.
-The asbestos existing on Central's system is primarily in building materials and pipe coatings used prior to the Clean Air Act of 1973 that established the National Emission Standards for Hazardous Air Pollutants, or NESHAPs, that regulates the use of asbestos.
-The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at March 31, 2011 was \$1.0 million and \$1.7 million, respectively.
+In accordance with the Asset Retirement and Environmental Obligations Topic of the ASC, Central recorded an asset retirement obligation, or ARO, for the remediation of asbestos existing on its system.
+The asbestos existing on Central's system is primarily in building materials and pipe coatings used prior to the Clean Air Act of 1973.
+The Clean Air Act of 1973 established the National Emission Standards for Hazardous Air Pollutants, or NESHAPs, that regulate the use of asbestos.
+The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at September 30, 2011 was \$0.9 million and \$1.7 million, respectively.
 The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at December 31, 2010 was \$1.0 million and \$1.6 million, respectively.